minecraftforum/rules/rules/global/rules.markdown

     As a family friendly forum we censor all profanity, however the censor is not an excuse to still swear; all posts that contain any instance of profanity will be removed.
-Self-censoring is also not allowed.
+Self-censoring and linking to content containing profanity is also not allowed.

 * __Bump Threads__